List of recurring The Simpsons characters: Herman Hermann

+Homer Simpson

+Hubert Wong

+Hubert Wong (voiced by Tress MacNeille in 2016-2020, Rosalie Chiang in 2023-Present, Simu Liu as an adult in "When Nelson Met Lisa") is a second grader in Mrs. Hoover's class who is friends with Lisa.

 J

 Dr. J. Loren Pryor

 Dr. J. Loren Pryor (voiced by Harry Shearer) is the school psychologist.
-He is based on an early design for Seymour Skinner, and first appears in "Bart the Genius" where he decides to send Bart to a school for gifted children after Bart cheats on a test.
+He is based on an early design for Seymour Skinner and first appears in "Bart the Genius" where he decides to send Bart to a school for gifted children after Bart cheats on a test.
 Bart later approaches him to request returning to Springfield Elementary.

 In "Bart Gets an 'F', he tells him that if Bart does not shape up, he may have to repeat the fourth grade.

 He appears again, discussing Bart's problems at school and Lisa's special gift in a flashback sequence of "Lisa's Sax".
 In this episode he also inadvertently reveals that Milhouse Van Houten possesses "flamboyantly homosexual" tendencies.
 Pryor does not appear again for several years until the episode "See Homer Run", in which he tells Lisa that she is going through a developmental condition.
 Jon Vitti named the character for his prying into the children's lives.

 Jack Marley

 Jack Marley (voiced by Dan Castellaneta with a voice resembling Droopy Dog) is a former worker at the Nuclear Plant who was forced to retire with a lavish retirement party.
-He tries to get out of it by saying his job was all he had, since he never married and his dog died, but Mr. Burns' hired goons threw him out anyway.
+He tries to get out of it by saying his job was all he had, since he never married and his dog died, but Mr. Burns' hired goons throw him out anyway.
 He is seen in "Marge in Chains" at the court as the foreman of Marge's trial.

-He is later seen in "Simpson Tide" mopping the floor and informs Homer he is off the hook when all the Naval Judges leave, having been indicted in various scandals.
+Jack is later seen in "Simpson Tide" mopping the floor and informs Homer he is off the hook when all the Naval Judges leave, having been indicted in various scandals.
 He possibly lives in the Retirement Castle and is rarely seen in the series.